rob-burrus/RoboND-Perception-Project/README.md

 #### SVM

 Support Vector Machines are supervised machine learning algorithms that allows you to characterize the parameter space of your dataset into discrete classes.
 SVMs work by applying an iterative method to a training dataset, where each item in the training set is characterized by a feature vector and a label.

+Explain Training

 After training a linear SVM on my HSV and surface normal features, the following confusion matrix was generated for our target objects:

 ![confusion_matrix](confusion_matrix.png)